Oscar-Otee/brewery-industry-app/back-end/README.md

 The program will provide information about the details of the brewery such as name, brewer-type, street, city, state, postal-code, country, longitude, latitude and phone number of the Brewery.
 It also provides the details of the retailers in the industry

+The app uses 'https://api.openbrewerydb.org/breweries' as API for fetching breweries data before seeding them into the database.

 User Stories
 User can view all the information of the brewery such as name, brewer-type, street, city, state, postal-code, country, longitude, latitude and phone number of the Brewery.